Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: HEOM

 where ${\bf n}=(n_{mj},\cdots)$.
-This approach provides more flexibility in the multi-exponential fitting of the bath correlation function as it can reduce the number of exponentials required to achieve a desired fitting quality and therefore the overall simulation cost.
-We note that this approach cannot be employed when the population dynamics of electronic excited states is involved in the physical quantity of interest, such as nonlinear spectroscopic signals.
+This approach provides more flexibility in the multi-exponential fitting of the bath correlation function and can reduce the number of exponentials required to achieve a desired fitting quality.
+We note that this approach cannot be employed when the population dynamics of electronic excited states is involved in the physical quantity of interest, such as nonlinear optical responses.

-To further reduce the HEOM simulation cost, we map local vibrational modes to global modes making use of the fact that the influence of the center-of-mass modes on the reduced system dynamics can be computed analytically.
-This allows us to perform HEOM simulations without the explicit inclusion of the center-of-mass modes.
-As a result, the simulation cost is significantly reduced because $N_S$ local baths can be mapped to $(N_S-1)$ global baths, as the center-of-mass modes are disregarded in the HEOM simulations.
-This reduces the dimension of the vectors ${\bf n}$ labelling auxiliary operators $\hat{\rho}_{\bf n}$.